 Jerric shrugged.
 "You seem tense."

-The door opened and closed with inn traffic, and Jerric noted the sun's angle.
+The door opened and closed with inn traffic.

 Darnand carefully ran his knife up the center of the aloe vera leaf.
-He opened the skin to expose its juicy pulp then slid his knife down the inside at an angle.
-He folded the skin back as he went then repeated the cut on the other side.
-He looked down at the flattened leaf with satisfaction.
+He opened the skin to expose its juicy pulp then slid his knife down the inside at an angle, folding the skin back as he went.
+After he repeated the cut on the other side, he viewed the flattened leaf with satisfaction.

 A groan and thump broke his concentration.
-Darnand glanced across the room, where Jerric sat at another work table.
+Darnand glanced across the room where Jerric sat at another work table.
 Bloody scraps of cloth and empty potion bottles littered the surface.
-The Nord's forehead was on the table, and his fingers were clenched in his hair.
+The Nord’s forehead was on the table.
+His fingers clenched in his hair.

-Darnand wiped his knife and put it down on its cloth.
-He picked up the wooden spatula.
-He slowly ran the spatula's blade down the butterflied leaf, collecting the pulp without picking up any of the fibers that clung to the inside of the skin.
+Darnand wiped his knife, put it down on its cloth, and picked up the wooden spatula.
+He slowly ran the spatula’s blade down the butterflied leaf, collecting the pulp without picking up any of the fibers that clung to the inside of the skin.
 He plopped his harvest into a clay storage jar, then carefully repeated the process.

 "Darnand," Jerric said.